-It prohibits giving or taking of dowry at the time of marriage.
+This act prohibits giving or taking dowry at the time of marriage.
 It safeguards the women from being killed or tortured for dowry.
 Women under this act can file a case against husbands and in-laws.

 The Maternity Benefit Act, 1961